-Business line of credit from Chase
+Business Line of Credit from Chase

 The national lender offers business lines of credit from $10,000 to $500,000 with five-year renewable repayment terms.
 The lender doesn’t provide exact information about what’s required to get approved.
-However, it does disclose that it considers your banking relationship, credit history and collateral.
+However, it does disclose that it considers your banking relationship, credit history, and collateral.

 Because the lender considers collateral in its underwriting process, you may have a hard time getting an unsecured line of credit.
 If you’re looking for that, consider other options.

-Business line of credit from Wells Fargo
+Business Line of Credit from Wells Fargo

-With a Wells Fargo business line of credit, you can have a credit limit between $5,000 and $100,000 with an unsecured or secured line of credit, or between $100,000 and $500,000 with a prime line of credit.
-There’s also an SBA-backed line of credit that allows you to borrow between $5,000 and $50,000.
+With a Wells Fargo business line of credit, you can apply for a credit limit between $5,000 and $100,000 for an unsecured line of credit, or a secured line of credit between $100,000 and $500,000.

 There’s a one-year draw period for the lines of credit, after which the loan amount will be amortized over five years as a term loan if it isn’t renewed.